ua-2025q1-phys305/hw1/README.md

 Welcome to the repository for **Homework Set #1** in PHYS305.
 This homework set is worth **10 points** and is designed to test your understanding of topics that we covered in the first five classes.
+The submission cutoff time is at **Thursday Feb 6th, 11:59pm** Arizona time.

 ## Structure and Grading